• Individual Investor

 • If no beneficiary is named on the retirement account, many plan agreements will pay out to either the estate or a spouse as the default beneficiary.

-• If the estate ends up being the beneficiary, the retirement assets will generally be combined with your overall estate and must be distributed from the retirement account within five years.
-In addition, these assets would end up going through probate court as a part of your estate and would be subject to estate taxes.
+• If the estate ends up being the beneficiary, the retirement assets will generally be combined with your overall estate and must be distributed from the retirement account within five years or over life expectancy, depending on the age of the account holder.
+In addition, these assets would end up going through probate court as a part of your estate.

-• Not only does this create more hurdles and paperwork for your loved ones, but it can also reduce the amount of assets available to pass on to them.
+• Not only does this create more hurdles and paperwork for your loved ones, but the additional costs incurred could also reduce the amount of assets available to pass on to them.

-So, by naming a beneficiary, that person may be able to continue the tax advantages associated with the account.
+By naming a beneficiary, that person may be able to continue the tax advantages associated with the account.
 For example, a traditional IRA that a spouse inherits could continue growing on a tax-deferred basis.
-Just keep in mind that at age 73, they may be required to take a minimum distribution from certain tax-deferred accounts.
-To learn more about non-spouse beneficiary distributions, please refer to “Taking required minimum distributions”
+Just keep in mind that your beneficiary may be required to take a required minimum distribution (RMD) from certain tax-deferred accounts.
+To learn more about non-spouse beneficiary distributions, please refer to “Taking required minimum distributions.”

 How do I get started?